Genivia/ugrep/README.md

                   degrades performance.

            -0, --null
-                  Prints a zero-byte (NUL) after the file name.
+                  Output a zero-byte (NUL) after the file name.
 This  option  can be  used  with commands such as `find -print0' and `xargs -0' to process arbitrary file names.